 - Check the device ID of each file to see if it on a rotational (normal hard disks) or on a non-rotational device (like a SSD).
-On the latter the file might be processed by several threads. - Use fiemap ioctl(2) to analyze the harddisk layout of each file, so each block can read it in perfect order on a rotational device. - Use a common buffer pool for IO buffers. - Use only one hashsum per group of same-sized files. - Implement paranoia check as hash sum, so large chunks of the file are read and compared at one time.
-The total memory used for this can be configured by --max-paranoid-ram.
+On the latter the file might be processed by several threads. - Use fiemap ioctl(2) to analyze the harddisk layout of each file, so each block can read it in perfect order on a rotational device. - Use a common buffer pool for IO buffers. - Use only one hashsum per group of same-sized files. - Implement paranoia check using the same algorithm as the incremental hash.
+The difference is that large chunks of the file are read and kept in memory instead of just keeping the hash in memory.
+This avoids the need for a two-pass algorithm (find matches using hashes then confirm via bytewise comparison).
+Each file is read once only.
+To our knowledge this is the first dupefinder which achieves bytewise comparison in O(N) time, even if there are large clusters of same-size files.
+The downside is that it is somewhat memory-intensive (the total memory used is set to 256 MB by default but can be configured by --max-paranoid-ram option.